 Yes!
 We want to place you with the age group that will help you succeed.

-Campers can choose from 2 and 4-week sessions.
+Campers can choose from full and half sessions.

 Our food is great!
 We value variety, with a wide array of delicious and nutritious food throughout each day.
 At breakfast, we offer a variety of cereal, a breakfast bar with oatmeal, yogurt, and fresh fruit, and we also always provide an entrée and side, such as: pancakes and sausage, eggs and bacon, breakfast burritos and hash browns, etc.